 Lepidoptera at A Rocha Kenya

-”Last year, I was introduced to Lepidoptera studies when I started volunteering at A Rocha Kenya (Lepidoptera refers to an order of insects that comprises butterflies and moths).
-I was just fresh out of college, doing a diploma in Wildlife Management, and till then I did not know much about these insects.
-All I knew was butterflies were pretty and moths were annoying when they buzzed around your ear.
+”Last year, I was introduced to Lepidoptera studies when I began volunteering at A Rocha Kenya.
+(Lepidoptera refers to the order of insects that includes butterflies and moths.)
+I had just finished my diploma in Wildlife Management and, until then, I didn’t know much about these insects.
+All I knew was that butterflies were pretty, and moths were annoying when they buzzed around your ear.

 2_06_2024-1616

-My introduction to butterflies was when I accompanied Anna, one of the staff members at A Rocha, to Dakatcha nature Reserve and she gave me a butterfly net.
-At that time Dakatcha had just received rains and it was green and lashious and butterflies were dancing around.
-They were dancing and I was chasing them, catching them and for the first time noticing the difference’s between them.
-I went for the big colourful ones, my interest in the smaller blues and coppers would come later as I got to know more about them.
-I pinned my first collection.
-It was a good job, not perfect but truly I can say that was the beginning of my interest in identifying them.
+My introduction to butterflies came when I accompanied Anna, a staff member at A Rocha, to Dakatcha Nature Reserve.
+She handed me a butterfly net.
+At the time, Dakatcha had just received rainfall; it was lush and green, and butterflies danced all around.
+They fluttered around me, and I chased after them, catching a few and, for the first time, began to notice the differences between them.
+I went for the large, colourful ones at first; my interest in the smaller blues and coppers would come later as I learned more.
+I pinned my first collection, it wasn’t perfect, but it marked the beginning of my interest in identifying them.

 2_06_2024-1355

-As for moths, one of my supervisor at ARK, Dr. Colin Jackson, showed me this worn down moth box infront of the office building that I had somehow failed to notice in my three moths of being at ARK.
-In all honesty I was bewildered when I first saw it and wondered how I would have never noticed it.
-Maybe it would have helped if it was decorated with some flowers.
-Little did i know that thing was going to be my best friend later, and I would use the phrase, ‘Needs a bit of love, whenever visitors would come help with the identification.
-At the end of the year our facilities manager, Henry, did a wonderful job in fixing it.
+As for moths, one of my supervisors, Dr. Colin Jackson, showed me a worn-down moth box in front of the office building, something I had somehow failed to notice in my three months at A Rocha.
+Honestly, I was bewildered when I first saw it and wondered how I had never noticed it.
+Maybe it would have helped if it had been decorated with flowers!
+Little did I know that this box would later become my best friend.
+I often used the phrase “Needs a bit of love” when visitors came to help with identification.
+At the end of the year, our facilities manager, Henry, did a great job restoring it.

-As I look at the analysis of the data I collected last year, i see a lot of growth in my understanding of moths and butterflies.
-I carried out 19 butterfly surveys both in Dakatcha and Mwamba in Watamu.
-Out of this, I recorded a total of 176 individuals totalling to 60 species of butterflies.
+As I look at the data I collected last year, I see how much I’ve grown in my understanding of moths and butterflies.
+I conducted 19 butterfly surveys in both Dakatcha and at Mwamba in Watamu.
+From these, I recorded 176 individual butterflies across 60 different species.

 2_06_2024-1618

-In conclusion, looking at my 2025 data for the month of January, I can say that all the work I did on Lepidoptera in 2024 was worth while.
-It created a pilot study for the work I will be doing and helped shape my understanding.
-Through it I have developed protocols and structures for the surveys.
-I am still working on perfecting my data collection methods but I am motivated to become better and better that motivates me.”
+Looking at my January 2025 data, I can confidently say that all the work I did on Lepidoptera in 2024 was worthwhile.
+It served as a pilot study for the work I will be doing going forward and helped shape my understanding.
+Through it, I’ve developed protocols and structures for the surveys.
+I’m still working on refining my data collection methods, but I’m motivated to keep improving, and that motivates me even more.”